Global stocks ease as gloomy data takes shine off U.S. stimulus hopes

 Republicans in the U.S. Congress have indicated they are willing to work with Biden on his administration’s top priority, a $1.9 trillion U.S. fiscal stimulus plan, though some are opposed to the price tag.

-Democrats took control of the U.S. Senate on Wednesday, though they will still need Republican support to pass the program.
+Democrats took control of the U.S. Senate on Wednesday, though they will still need Republican support to pass the plan.

 China’s composite stock index slid 0.4%, while the blue-chip CSI300 index edged up 0.1%.